- Step 1. Building contact base — tips and tricks

 To design a newsletter that will be effective email, take the following steps:

-You can either build an email template on your own by using any modern email drag-n-drop builder, or order it from a professional designer, or code on your own if you have enough skills.
+You can either build an email template on your own by using any modern email editor, or order it from a professional designer, or code on your own if you have enough skills.

 When building, ordering, or creating a newsletter template, make sure it’s fully responsive, editable, can be added to the ESP you use (email marketing automation system).